migayala/migayala/README.md

 ### 👨🏽‍💻 About me
 - #️⃣ I enjoy Python the most, but have worked with other languages.
 - 🔭 Bachelor's in Computer Science from WGU.
-- 👨🏽‍💻 Currently a Metrology Technician at Monarch Tractor but I also build apps!
+- 👨🏽‍💻 Currently a Software Engineer at Monarch Tractor.

-> I have been working in Metrology (science of measurements) for years now.
-I have decided to go back to school and pursue my passion in Computer Science.
-I enjoy solving problems and hope to apply my skills very soon!

 <h2 align="center">Thanks for stopping by 👋</h2>